medaminefh/python-projects/projects/Realcaller/readme.md

-# Realcaller with Python 📱
+giyednap# Realcaller with Python 📱

 ### This is a Desktop GUI app made with Python Tkinter which tells the location and sim card data of that particular phone number.